MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 Be aware of conventions from physics of the names of algorithms and operations being the names of their original publishers.
 We must maintain the history and intellectual provenance of quantum computing concepts, but to demand that all users learn the history of physics creates barriers to entry that are severe enough to present an ethical compromise. -->
 We recommend that wherever reasonable, common nouns that describe a concept be adopted.
 This is preferrable over proper nouns that describe the publication history of a concept.
-As a particular example, the singly controlled SWAP and doubly controlled NOT operations are often called the "Fredkin" and "Toffoli" operations in academic literature, but are identified in Q# primarily as `CSWAP` and `CCNOT`.
+As an example, the singly controlled SWAP and doubly controlled NOT operations are often called the "Fredkin" and "Toffoli" operations in academic literature, but are identified in Q# primarily as `CSWAP` and `CCNOT`.
 In both cases, API documentation comments provide synonymous names based on proper nouns, along with all appropriate citations.

 This option is especially important since some use of proper nouns will always be necessary — Q# follows the tradition set by many classical languages, for instance, and refers to `Bool` types in reference to Boolean logic, which is in turn named in honor of George Boole.